BioInfPrep/bioinfprep.github.io/_posts/0900-01-01-general-information.md

 available to support you in these practical tasks.
 Unfortunately, we do not have a computer pool room available for the course.
 Therefore, ⚠️ **please bring your own laptop to the course** ⚠️.

-To save time during the course, we furthermore ask all participants to prepare their computers by following the [Installation Instructions](/help/install-instructions.html) for software that is going to be used in the course.
+To save time during the course, we ask all participants to prepare their computers by following the [Installation Instructions](/help/install-instructions.html) for software that is going to be used in the course.
 Do not hesitate to contact us if you have questions regarding the software installation.